 - Review reports on assessment of student learning from the Central Assessment Committee.

 - Consider student learning assessment evidence in resource allocation decisions.

 - Consider AAC recommendations made based on assessment of student learning.

-Vice President of Academic Affairs; Interim Vice President of Student Affairs
+Vice President for Academic Affairs; Interim Vice President for Student Affairs